lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  4. A small SAMP panel just below the Current Table Properties panel.

-**1.4.** If you click on the "Display table cell data" icon -- the 4th icon from the left in the row of icons at the top of the main TOPCAT window
-(it looks like a table with the first row and first column grayed out) -- a TOPCAT Table Browser window like this one will open up:
+**1.5.** Click on the "Display table cell data" icon.
+It is the 4th icon from the left in the row of icons at the top of the main TOPCAT window (it looks like a table with the first row and first column grayed out).
+A TOPCAT Table Browser window like the following will open up.
+For this simple query, there are only 10 entries; the whole content of this table is visible.
+For larger tables, vertical and horizontal scrollbars appear that permit viewing other parts of the table.

 .. figure:: /_static/TOPCAT_CMD_tutorial_03.png
     :name: TOPCAT_CMD_tutorial_03.png
     :alt: A screenshot of a Table Browser window.
 It shows the contents of Table 1, called TAP_1_dp02_dc02_catalogs.Object.

-For this simple query, there are only 10 entries; so you can see the whole contents of this table.
-For larger tables, vertical and horizontal scrollbars appear for you to view other

 .. _DP0-2-TOPCAT-Beginner-Example-2:

 Example 2.
-Run a More Detailed Query
+Run a more detailed query
 ====================================

-**2.1.** Now let's run a more detailed query.
-This query will grab the `coord_ra`, `coord_dec`, and the `calibFlux` and `calibFluxErr` columns for the top 10000 entries returned from the database for bright (>360 nJy), non-extended (star-like) primary objects within 1 degree of (RA,DEC)=(62,-37).
-Fill the following query:
+**2.1.** Delete the ADQL in the "ADQL Text" panel from Example 1, replace it with the following ADQL, and click the "Run Query" button.
+This query will return the ``coord_ra``, ``coord_dec``, and the ugrizy ``calibFlux`` and ``calibFluxErr`` columns for the top 10000 entries returned from the ``dp02_dc2_catalogs.Object`` table for bright (>360 nJy), non-extended (star-like) primary objects within 1 degree of (RA,DEC)=(62,-37).

 .. code-block:: SQL